South Bay Medical Center

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-Requests should only include support for specific community based programs, projects, or services that have measurable impact and closely aligned with Kaiser Permanente South Bay’s funding priority areas.
+- Requests should only include support for specific community-based programs, projects, or services closely aligned with Kaiser Permanente South Bay’s health needs and strategic priority areas.

 - Grant objectives are specific, measurable, action-oriented, and time-defined.